Educational technologies in China.

 Their mission, state on their website, is to “make education a more beautiful experience” by “utilizing advanced education technology, quality educational content, and continuous educational enthusiasm” in order to “provide more efficient and beautiful products and experiences for K12 stage schools, families and social education scenes, opening a new era of intelligent education.”

-Valued at $3 Billion in 2018, VIPkid is one of the hottest applications for online English tutoring in China.
+Valued at $3 Billion in 2018, VIPKid is one of the hottest applications for online English tutoring in China.
 The company pairs English tutors from the United States or Canada with Chinese students for one-on-one English tutoring geared for children 4 to 15.
 Through a live video tutoring platform, parents can book a session for their children with tutors, who can upload videos of their lessons.
 The English teachers are considered hourly-paid independent contractors.
-As of 2017, VIPkid claimed to have 200,000 paying students from 32 countries, and 20,000 educators on the platform.
+Currently, VIPKid claims to have over 700,000 paying students and more than 80,000 registered teachers based in North America on the platform.
 The company also raised $500 in 2018, suggesting a wave of growth in the Chinese EdTech industry, and across Asia more broadly.

 The app released followed their launch of the desktop version, and the app is a handy tool that lets students see previous feedback from teachers, upcoming schedules, and personal profile.
 Teachers can review their student sessions, a number of classes taught, and how minutes teaching completed.
 It also comes with a messaging area and notifications that can alert teachers and students of their upcoming tutoring sessions.

 The platform rapidly took actions to support education in response to China’s school closures in late January due to the coronavirus outbreak.
 VIPKid’s first step was a launching 1.5 million free online math and English classes for children aged 4 to 12, and they prioritized students in Wuhan, the epicenter of the outbreak.
 They also launched free live-stream and recorded classes on eight major streaming platforms in China.